sjdv1982/seamless/silk.md

 ## error_log
 Errors (data-schema mismatches) are logged, rather than raising exceptions immediately.
 Stack traces, exceptions and whatnot are stored in the error log.
-In Silk, error logs are observable, both for appends and for clear events.
+Error logs are observable, both for appends and for clear events.
 (error log can be cleared by API)
-Default: True
+Default: False

 ### infer_recursive
-Arrays and objects are always tree structures.
+Arrays and objects are tree structures.
 If a value is assigned to the array or object, walk the entire tree of the assigned value and add a schema for each item.
 Default: False